JarrodLos/291Proj2/README.txt

 NOTES:

  Part 1
  - Was done through python, the code makes the calls to the OS referencing the original text files.
-These text files must be placed into      the "RawData" folder!
+These text files must be placed into the "RawData" folder to be properly processed.

- - Folders organize the steps taken in sorting, formatting and building the indexs from the text files.